-2. The size of the bra you are wearing now does not necessarily mean it is your size.
+2. The size of the bra you currently wear does not necessarily mean it is your size.
 It is highly recommended you re-measure yourself every half year to factor in your body changes.

 You can follow the tutorial in the video or written guidance below.

 1. Determine Your Band Size

 Standing straight and staying relaxed ( you can wear a non-padded underwire bra, no minimizer bra please), measure around your back, underneath your armpits, and just under your bust.
 Please keep the measuring tape parallel with the ground and not binding.
 Please round the measurement to the nearest whole number.